-Topping the list of LED light advantages is efficiency but low maintenance is another selling point.
+Energy efficiency is one of the most important LED light advantages, but low maintenance is another great benefit.
 LEDs have an exceptionally long lifespan of more than 10 years because there is no filament to burn out.
-As manufacturers work to refine the production process, the upfront costs of LED lighting have come down and that contributes to long-term savings.
+As manufacturers work to refine the production process, the upfront costs of LED lighting have come down, contributing to long-term savings.

 LED lighting comes in many shapes, sizes, colors and temperatures for use throughout the home.

-These bulbs disperse light at a wide angle throughout a room and are ideal for reading lamps, hallways and other common fixtures like semi-flush and flush-mount fixtures.
+- Standard LED light bulbs: Standard LED bulbs disperse light at a wide angle throughout a room.
+They’re ideal for reading lamps, hallways and other common fixtures such as semi-flush and flush-mount fixtures.

-Also known as recessed lights, can light LED bulbs fit into sockets – or cans – mounted through the ceiling for downlights.
+- Can LED light bulbs: Also known as recessed lights, can light LED bulbs fit into sockets – or cans – mounted in the ceiling.

-Flood LED bulbs are designed to emit a strong but wide beam of light to illuminate a broad area and are mainly used in exterior applications.
+- Flood LED light bulbs: Flood bulbs are designed to emit a strong but wide beam of light to illuminate a broad area.
+They’re mainly used in exterior applications.

-Track lights are often used for directional lighting, task lighting for a work area or to highlight something specific such as artwork oand other decorative features.
+- Track LED light bulbs: Track lights are often used for directional lighting, work area task lighting or to highlight something specific such as artwork and other decorative features.

-LED tube lights, also known as linear light bulbs, have a functional style designed for more professional applications like office buildings, kitchens and work spaces.
+- Tube LED light bulbs: Tube lights, also known as linear light bulbs, have a functional style designed for more professional applications like office buildings, kitchens and workspaces.

-LED technology is also found in some flexible light strips or tape that can be used as under-cabinet lights for additional task lighting in the kitchen or to provide ambiance or decorative accents in other living spaces.
+- LED technology is also found in some flexible light strips or tape that can be used as under-cabinet lights.
+This can be used to add task lighting in the kitchen or to provide ambiance and decorative accents in other living spaces.

-Some types of LED lighting are dimmable.
-Be sure to check packaging to determine if the bulb is compatible.
+- Some types of LED lights are dimmable.
+Be sure to check packaging to determine if the bulb is compatible with dimmer switches.

-Smart LED bulbs connect to a Wi-Fi network to allow remote control of the lights.
-Features such as dimming and color-temperature tuning are available and some models don’t require a smart-home hub for operation.
+- Smart LED bulbs connect to a Wi-Fi network to allow remote control of the lights.
+Features such as dimming and color-temperature tuning are available.
+Some models don’t require a smart-home hub for operation.

 - Soft white LED bulbs provide a warm, comfortable light that is good for cozy spaces like bedrooms and living rooms.

 - Daylight LED bulbs emit light to mimic energizing daylight.
-It’s good for reading or intricate projects and can be used in bathrooms, kitchens or basements.
+They’re good for reading or intricate projects and can be used in bathrooms, kitchens or basements.

 The brightness of all types of LED lights is measured in lumens.
-The more lumens, the brighter the bulb.
+More lumens means a brighter bulb.

-Traditional incandescent bulb brightness is measures in watts.
+Traditional incandescent bulb brightness is measured in watts.
 Because LEDs use far less energy than incandescents, a better way to gauge the brightness of LED bulbs is to compare lumens.

-For example, a traditional 60-watt light bulb will emit around 700 lumens.
-An LED bulb with comparable brightness level uses less than 10 Watts of electricity.
+For example, a traditional 60-watt light bulb will emit around 700-lumens.
+An LED bulb with comparable lumens uses less than 10-watts of electricity.

 To choose the most energy-efficient light bulb and not sacrifice brightness, check the lumens per watt ratio on the bulb’s packaging.
 The greater the lumens-to-watts ratio a bulb has, the more energy-efficient it is.